Nile crocodile: Distribution and habitat

 The Nile crocodile's current distribution extends from the regional tributaries of the Nile in Sudan and Lake Nasser in Egypt to the Cunene River in Angola, the Okavango Delta of Botswana, and the Olifants River in South Africa.
 It is the most common crocodilian in Africa and occurs in Somalia, Ethiopia, Uganda, Kenya, Central African Republic, the Democratic Republic of the Congo, Equatorial Guinea, Tanzania, Rwanda, Burundi, Zambia, Zimbabwe, Gabon, Malawi, Mozambique, Namibia, Sudan, South Sudan and Cameroon.
 Its historic range extended to the Mediterranean coast in Libya, Tunisia, Algeria, Morocco and across the Red Sea in the Palestine region and Syria.
 Herodotus sighted it in Lake Moeris in Egypt.
-It is thought to have become extinct in the Seychelles in the early 19th century.
 It has rarely been spotted in Zanzibar and the Comoros.

 An isolated population also exists in western and southern Madagascar from Sambirano River to Tôlanaro.
 It likely colonized the island after the extinction of the endemic crocodile Voay within the last 2000 years.
 In 2022, a skull of Crocodylus from Madagascar was found to be around 7,500 years old based on radiocarbon dating, suggesting that the extinction of Voay post-dates the arrival of Nile crocodiles on Madagascar.

 The Nile crocodile was previously thought to also occur in West and Central Africa, but these populations are now typically recognized as a distinct species, the West African (or desert) crocodile.
 The West African crocodile occurs throughout much of West and Central Africa, ranging east to South Sudan and Uganda where it may come into contact with the Nile crocodile.
 The Nile crocodile is absent from most of West and Central Africa, but range into the latter region in eastern and southern Democratic Republic of Congo, and along the Central African coastal Atlantic region north to Cameroon.
 Likely a level of habitat segregation occurs between the two species, but this remains to be confirmed.

 Nile crocodiles may be able to tolerate an extremely broad range of habitat types, including small brackish streams, fast-flowing rivers, swamps, dams, and tidal lakes and estuaries.
 In East Africa, they are found mostly in rivers, lakes, marshes, and dams, favoring open, broad bodies of water over smaller ones.
 They are often found in waters adjacent to various open habitats such as savanna or even semi-desert but can also acclimate to well-wooded swamps, extensively wooded riparian zones, waterways of other woodlands and the perimeter of forests.
 In Madagascar, the remnant population of Nile crocodiles has adapted to living within caves.
 Nile crocodiles may make use of ephemeral watering holes on occasion.
 The Nile crocodile possesses salt glands like all true crocodiles and does on occasion enter coastal and even marine waters.
 They have been known to enter the sea in some areas, with one specimen having been recorded 11 km off St. Lucia Bay in 1917.